Relaxation times for Hamiltonian systems: Conclusions

 \section{Conclusions}

-We have provided by Theorem~\ref{teorema_rilassamento} a lower bound to the relaxation times in Hamiltonian systems, and shown that in the case of a non--interacting gas enclosed in a box such an estimate is of the order of magnitude of the typical relaxation times measured in gases.
+We have provided by Theorem~\ref{teorema_rilassamento} a lower bound to the relaxation times in Hamiltonian systems, and shown that in the case of an interacting gas enclosed in a box such an estimate is of the order of magnitude of the typical relaxation times measured in gases.